She was like the lizard that fell into the water and became a crocodile

 The images collaged throughout She was like the lizard that fell into the water and became a crocodile combine photographs taken by the artist on unceded Country in south-western Victoria over the past decade — across the lands of the Wauthaurong, Bunurong, Wadawurrung, Djabwurrung, and Gunditjmara — with archival material sourced from the State Library of Victoria of the same areas.
 The archival images, produced exclusively by white colonial settler photographers, documented and mapped the land, creating visual records that both precede and actively participate in the colonial inscription of place.
 By bringing these materials into dialogue, the work creates a confrontation between lived Indigenous presence and the extractive logic of the colonial archive.

 While each collage in this series suggests a unified, continuous landscape, it is in fact assembled from distinct locations, with no place appearing twice within a single image.
 I dressed each portal with shades of unforgettable and unforgivable red, symbolising the duality of violence and passion, corruption and yearning—a visceral terror and love that sits uncomfortably close.
 The works remind me of both bloodshed and the blood coursing through my veins, connecting me to the Indigenous continuum, both materially and psychologically, enduring beyond the designs of colonial power.
-Only now that I have decided these will be artworks, and this series is complete, have I come to understand that what I was seeking was solace, which I find in all the breaks in the sunder.
-This piecemeal fragmentation and the final, finished outcome are both wound and opening.
+Only now have I come to understand that what I was seeking was solace, which I find in all the breaks in the sunder.
+This piecemeal fragmentation is both a wound and an opening.

-She was like the lizard that fell into the water and became a crocodile, Wyndham Art Gallery, Australia.
-Image: James Henry.
+- Hayley Millar Baker, Notes on She was like the lizard that fell into the water and became a crocodile.